Takiiiiiiii/SuperStation-Documentation/README.md

 **If you ordered the Dock by itself, you should have gotten:**
 - TBD

-## Recommended first steps once you recieve your console
+## Recommended first steps once you receive your console

 Before digging into set-up and configuration, make sure your package is complete and has all expected items.
 If you are missing anything, you can do the following:
 - Directly respond to your Order E-mail to contact Customer Service with the missing item in the email.